JKJIN1999/cloud_note/README.md

 1. What is cloud computing?
     - In 2013, Cloud computing is a jargon term without a commonly accepted non-ambiguous scientific or technical definition.
 (Anything that is not on your computer, e.g.: gmail)
     - In 2016, Proponents claim that cloud computing allows companies to avoid upfront infrastructure costs, and focus on projects that differentiate their businesses instead of on infrastructure.
 Proponents also claim that cloud computing allows enterprises to get their applications up and running faster, with improved manageability and less maintenance, and enables IT to more rapidly adjust resources to meet fluctuating and unpredictable business demand.
 Cloud providers typically use a "pay as you go" model.
 This can lead to unexpectedly high charges if administrators do not adapt to the cloud pricing model.
 (Everyone has different flavor)
-2. Cloud Characteristics (Lecture notes and then my paraphrasing)
+2. Cloud Characteristics (Lecture notes and then my paraphrasing) (NORMS)
     - On-demand self-service
         - A consumer can provision computing capabilities as needed without requiring human   interaction with each service provider.
         - Scale computing resources up and down by needs without requiring human interaction with each service provider.